 - The "Big Room" in Carlsbad Cavern is about 4,000 feet (1,220 m) long, 625 feet (191 m) wide, and 255 feet (78 m) high at its highest point.
 It is the largest chamber in the United States.

-The Scientific study of Caves is called Spelology.
-It is a blend of geology, hydrology, biology and archaeology.
+The Scientific Study of Caves is called Speleology.
+It is a blend of geology, hydrology, biology, and archaeology.

 Caves are formed from a variety of geologic processes depending on the environmental conditions of the area.